-Topics covered are neatly summarised in the episode titles; for example, 'The one about Nikon mirrorless and making money from single card slots'; 'The One About Dieting, Buying Fake Followers, And Secret Projects'; and 'The One About Solo, Queer Eye, And Nikon Mirrorless Realities'.
+Topics covered are neatly summarized in the episode titles; for example, 'The one about Nikon mirrorless and making money from single card slots'; 'The One About Dieting, Buying Fake Followers, And Secret Projects'; and 'The One About Covid-19, Cancellations, Money, And Movies'.

-In this weekly podcast hosted by Matt Bowen, world-class photographers reveal their personal stories and inspirations.
+In this podcast hosted by Matt Bowen, world-class photographers reveal their personal stories and inspirations.

 Bowen asks guests such as Gregory Crewdson, Jose Villa and Paris Gore questions like: what drives them to produce the best photography in the world, how do they market themselves and if they weren't a photographer, what would they be?